The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Introduction

 \section{Introduction}

-In this paper, we study the reduced locus of basic unitary Rapoport-Zink spaces.
+In this paper, we study the reduced locus of basic unitary Rapoport--Zink spaces of signature $(n-1,1)$.
 This study contributes to the broader theory of reduction of integral models of Shimura varieties.
-For historical context and background on this topic, we refer to \cite{Vollaard}.
+For historical context and background on this subject, we refer the reader to \cite{Vollaard}.

-Basic unitary Rapoport-Zink spaces have been proven important in arithmetic intersection theory, particularly in the Kudla-Rapoport conjecture \cite{LZ,LZ2,HLSY} and the arithmetic fundamental lemma and the arithmetic transfer conjecture \cite{zhang2021AFL,zhang2024maximal}.

-The reduced locus of basic unitary Rapoport-Zink spaces was first studied by Vollaard and Wedhorn \cite{Vollaard,Vollaard-Wedhorn} for the unramified unitary group with signature $(1,n-1)$ and hyperspecial level.
-Their work revealed a fundamental structure: a Bruhat-Tits stratification indexed by the Bruhat-Tits building of the unitary group.
-In this stratification, each stratum admits an explicit geometric description as disjoint union of Deligne-Lusztig varieties.
-This elegant structural characterization has since proven to be more universal, extending to several related settings.
+The reduced locus of basic unitary Rapoport--Zink spaces was first studied by Vollaard and Wedhorn \cites{Vollaard,Vollaard-Wedhorn} for the unramified unitary group with signature $(1,n-1)$ (which is identical to the case of signature $(n-1,1)$ by conjugation) with hyperspecial level.
+Their work uncovered a Bruhat--Tits stratification of the reduced locus, where the indexing set relates to the Bruhat--Tits building of the inner form of the unitary group.
+Furthermore, they showed that each stratum admits an explicit geometric description as a disjoint union of Deligne--Lusztig varieties.
+This elegant structure has been extended to more general settings in recent years.

-When the prime is ramified, which is the case we are interested in, the reduced locus was studied by Rapoport-Terstiege-Wilson \cite{RTW} for self-dual levels and by Wu \cite{Wu16} for exotic smooth levels.
-These level structure are of ``Coxeter type'' level structure, as defined in \cite{GHN2024}.
-We refer to loc. cit. for a group-theoretical study of Coxeter type ADLV.
-In this paper, we extend the study of the Bruhat-Tits stratification to all maximal vertex levels, where the level is constructed as the stabilizer of a vertex lattice.
-These cases generally fall outside the Coxeter type framework.
-Our treatment is moduli-theoretic, not group-theoretic, offering a more geometrically intuitive perspective on the stratification structure.
+When the quadratic extension is ramified, which is the case we are interested in, the reduced locus was studied by Rapoport--Terstiege--Wilson \cite{RTW} for self-dual levels and by Wu \cite{Wu16} for exotic smooth levels.
+In this paper, we extend the study of the Bruhat--Tits stratification to all maximal vertex levels, defined as levels constructed as the stabilizer of a vertex lattice.

+Basic unitary Rapoport--Zink spaces and their Bruhat--Tits stratifications have important applications in arithmetic geometry.
+For instance, they relate to Kudla--Rapoport cycles and CM cycles, and play an important role in the proof of the Kudla--Rapoport conjecture \cites{LZ,LL2}, as well as some cases of the arithmetic fundamental lemma \cites{RTZ,Li-Zhu}.
+Additionally, they can also be used to determine the geometric structure of the supersingular locus of unitary Shimura varieties \cites{Vollaard-Wedhorn,RTW}.
+In those applications, it is important to have a moduli-theoretic and scheme-theoretic treatment of the Bruhat--Tits stratification, see Remark \ref{rmk:comp-to-group-way}.
+In this sense, our paper is new even when restricted to the self-dual level or exotic smooth level.

+Let us also mention some works regarding the Bruhat--Tits stratification in different settings.
+These include studies on the orthogonal group \cites{HP1,HP2,HZBasic}, the quaternionic unitary group \cite{Wang-quaternionic}, higher signatures \cites{FHI24, Stefania24}, and general Coxeter-type group data \cite{GHN2024}.
+Since the first version of this draft appeared, Muller \cite{Muller} has extended the Bruhat--Tits stratification to the unramified unitary group of signature $(n-1,1)$ for arbitrary parahoric level structures.